Thoughts and practical advice on a gymnast’s core compentency.

 The sport has three intrinsic motivators:

 - There are countless skills to learn.
 The most complicated routines are built upon a mind-bogglingly large pyramid of more basic elements, all the way down to the most rudimentary movements like stretching and shaping your body.
-I’ve been at the sport a while, and I still encounter new movements I’ve never heard of before.
+I’ve been at the sport a while, and I still encounter new movements that immediately interest me I’ve never heard of before.
 That means you can start at any level, and there will be no end to what you can tackle next.

 - The sport epitomizes problem-solving.
 While there are plenty of sklls that require more strength, a lot of skills require changes in technique.
 There’s no thrill like feeling your first successful cartwheel, back-flip, or twisting element.
 The other sport that embodies this for me is rock climbing: there’s a cerebral problem-solving element to it.

 The planche – pinnacle of bodyweight strength

 The reason I love training is because of its magical, mood-altering effects.
 I’ve often arrived to the gym in a funk–a depressive affect borne of the thousand reasons we all find ourselves funky, caught in a scrim of the negative self-talk and thought circles.
 And then I have to warm up.